Atimca/Reactive-programming-Article/README.md

 }
 ```

-`Observable` it's a data itself.
+And now let’s move to `Observable`. `Observable` it's a data itself.
 Let's make it simple for the first iteration.

 ```swift
 class Observable<Element> {